Asymptomatic testing for students

 The UK Government has set out its priority groups for testing in a document, which is available on the GOV.UK website.
 Asymptomatic students (who don’t have any symptoms) are not currently a priority group for symptomatic PCR (polymerise chain reaction) testing, but they are one of the groups covered by the new testing technology for those without symptoms.

-While testing remain voluntary, the Testing of students on their return to university for the Spring term will help to identify those with the virus so that they can self isolate and limit the onward transmission to other students, University staff and the local community.
+While testing remains voluntary, the testing of students on their return to campus will help to identify those with the virus so that they can self-isolate and limit the onward transmission to others.
 The Government and the University are strongly encouraging students that they should get tested although this does remain voluntary.

 If you are under 18 years old you will need to have proof of parental permission before you can take a test.